abinit/abinit/doc/tutorial/spin.md

     magnetization of atom 1= 0.38212
     magnetization of atom 2=-0.38203

-which shows that the magnetization of each atom are actually opposite.
+which shows that the magnetizations of the two atoms are really opposite.
-With the next input file tspin_3.in, we will consider this same problem, but in a different way, and note, for future record that the total energy is:
+With the next input file tspin_3.in, we will consider this same problem, but in a different way.
+We note, for future reference, that the total energy is:
 Etotal=-4.92489592898935E+01

 ## 3 Another look at *fcc* Fe